© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Beauchief Abbey Premonstratensian monastery: inner precinct and three fishponds is a scheduled monument protected by Historic England under reference 1011390.
 View the official record →

-Beauchief Abbey is a Premonstratensian monastery founded in the twelfth century in Derbyshire, established by the order of regular canons whose rule emphasized apostolic poverty and communal life.
+Beauchief Abbey is a Premonstratensian monastery founded in the twelfth century in Derbyshire, establishing itself as a house of the White Canons in this region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011390.

 Beauchief Abbey Premonstratensian monastery: inner precinct and three fishponds is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011390.